-Our management and gateway software products run in a variety of deployment environments and on platforms that include standard workstations, servers and dedicated appliances.
-Check Point has both software and dedicated appliance solutions for both gateway and management products.
-Additional appliance solutions are also available from our partners such as Nokia Corporation, Crossbeam Systems Inc. and International Business Machines Corporation (IBM).
+Our software blades run in a variety of deployment environments and on platforms that include standard workstations, servers and dedicated appliances.
+Check Point has both software and dedicated appliance solutions for gateway and management offerings.
+Check Point offers integrated solutions that are sold and serviced jointly with key partners including Crossbeam Systems Inc. and International Business Machines Corporation (IBM).
 Different client products run on different client Operating Systems (OS), such as Microsoft Windows, Mac OS, Microsoft Windows Mobile, Symbian, Linux and PalmOS.